AngelChristian/urlShortner/README.md

 # urlShortner

 This is an App which helps you create short url,which can be used or shared to easily access your long url.
+It is created using nodejs,mongodb,bootstrap,html,css,ejs,tested by jest And hosted on heroku.

 ## Available APIs